 Water stones require water to perform their magic!
 Never use oil, it will ruin your stone.
-Never expose wet stones to temperatures below 0 °C - they may crack.
+Never expose wet stones to temperatures below 0 $^{\circ}\text{C}$ - they may crack.
 Never leave Japanese water stones in water for any length of time.

 Soak your sharpening stone in water before you use it - five minutes is usually enough, ten minutes is acceptable for coarse stones.
 For sharpening, rest the stone on a non-slip base or wedge it firmly between two pieces of wood.
 Use as much of the stone's surface as possible; this will postpone as long as possible the inevitable dishing effect.
 Although the slurry formed by grinding should be rinsed off regularly, it can be left on at the stage where you need a finer sharpening effect - as with a finer stone, which is useful towards the end of the sharpening process.
 Before changing to a finer stone, clean the tools to avoid transferring coarse grit to the next step of the sharpening process.
 Select a stone fit for purpose.
 Consider these guidelines:

-- 1. For coarse work grinding out notches or starting on a very blunt tool - a 120 to 400 grit grade stone is recommended. - 2.
-For ordinary sharpening the right stone should be in the range of 700 to 2000 grit grade. - 3.
-To hone away fine burrs and to polish surfaces, use a 3000 to 12000 grit grade stone.
+For coarse work - grinding out notches or starting on a very blunt tool - a 120 to 400 grit grade stone is recommended.